iambrainstorming/iambrainstorming.github.io/src/chapters/academics/grit.md

 Somewhat surprisingly, in four separate samples, grit was found to be either orthogonal to or slightly inversely correlated with intelligence.

+## Grit and Relationship

+### Building Grit by Being with Grittier People

+ Experiment after experiment has shown just how impactful our social relations are to our moral compass and our values.

+ Keeping [bad company is unhealthy to the soul](https://bigthink.com/thinking/stoicism-toxic-relationships/) (or our mental health, if you prefer a modern variant).
+This is because, when a relationship is toxic, or if our company is full of knaves who behave badly, we become knavish ourselves.
+As Epictetus wrote, “If a companion is dirty, his friends cannot help but get a little dirty too, no matter how clean they started out.”

+ And how true this is.
+If we spend an evening gossiping and being mean, we also become spiteful and cruel.
+If our friends have no ambition or mock the aspirational, we will never dare to dream.
+If our friends celebrate ignorance, we will give no weight to education or learning.

+> The friends you have and the company you keep will make you who you are, so we ought to weigh carefully who they are.